 It didn’t also help for brewers that China, the number one beer market, is developing a taste for wine.
 In fact, Great Wall, the number two wine brand last year… great what?
 Exactly.
 The Chinese wine is a newcomer and was hardly known brand in the industry three years ago.
 Just last year it easily took the second spot spurred by millions of Chinese who started liking wine.
 “We will make a French Great Wall, a Chilean Great Wall and an Australian Great Wall,” Shu Yu, a senior manager at the company behind Great Wall, said.
 Brewers may not be the only ones paying nervous attention to this upstart, but the other top wine makers, too (check their rankings below).

 Likewise, one subtle but significant data we uncorked is that wine drinkers’ preference is more evenly spread than beer drinkers’.
 Cabernet, Merlot, and Pinot Noir among reds and Chardonnay, Pinot Grigio, and Sauvignon Blanc among whites are the top varieties of choice.
-For beer, only two styles—pale lagers and pilsners—account for most of the top beer brands.
+For beer, only two styles—pale lagers and pilsners—account for most of the popular beer brands.
 Does it suggest wine drinkers have a more sophisticated taste?
 We dare not ask a Bavarian.

 FIND OUT WHICH ALCOHOL TRULY MAKES THE WORLD GO ROUND:

 Embed This Image On Your Site (copy code below):